ViaVersion/ViaFabric/README.md

 **Client-side and server-side ViaVersion implementation for Fabric**

-Allows the connection to/from different Minecraft versions on your Minecraft client/server
+Allows the connection to/from different Minecraft versions on your Minecraft client/server (LAN worlds too)

-## WARNING
-**I can not guarantee that this mod is allowed on every (or even any) server.
-This mod may cause problems with anti cheat plugins.
-USE AT OWN RISK**

 This mod supports 1.14.4/1.15.x with Fabric modding API